 \subsection{Summarization with LLM}

-Before the advent of GPT-3~\cite{gpt3}, a prevalent approach to the text summarization task involved pre-training models on a substantial corpus using task-focused objectives, followed by fine-tuning on task-specific datasets.
+Before the advent of LLMs, a prevalent approach to the text summarization task involved pre-training models on a substantial corpus using task-focused objectives, followed by fine-tuning on task-specific datasets.
 This paradigm demonstrated effectiveness in text summarization and was adopted by models such as PEGASUS~\cite{pegasus}, Primera~\cite{primera}, and Z-Code++~\cite{he2022zcode}.
-However, recent studies~\cite{goyal2022news,zhang2023benchmarking} have revealed that the application of GPT-3 and InstructGPT to single-document news summarization tasks in zero-shot settings yields results that are not only preferred by human evaluators over those of supervised models but are also more favorable than the reference summaries themselves.
+However, recent studies~\cite{goyal2022news,zhang2023benchmarking} have revealed that the application of GPT-3~\cite{gpt3} and InstructGPT~\cite{instructgpt} to news summarization tasks in zero-shot settings yields results that are not only preferred by human evaluators over those of supervised models, but are also more favorable than the reference summaries themselves.

-These findings illuminate a potential direction for the text summarization task.
-Rather than training supervised summarizers on potentially suboptimal reference summaries, it may be more efficient to leverage large language models, such as GPT-3~\cite{gpt3} and InstructGPT~\cite{instructgpt}, and focus on editing their outputs to align with user requirements, which is also in-line with the tri-agent pipeline we proposed in this work.
+These findings suggest a direction for the text summarization task.
+Rather than training supervised summarizers on potentially suboptimal reference summaries, it may be more efficient to leverage LLMs, and focus on editing their outputs to align with user requirements, which is also in-line with the tri-agent pipeline proposed in this work.